Distinguishing $W'$ Signals at Hadron Colliders Using Neural Networks: Training results

-To understand the importance of the different variable pairs in the NLO CNN, we have also trained the CNN on single pair histograms.
-The individual training outcomes using a CNN trained on the individual histograms in the three NLO schemes are shown in FIG.~\ref{NLO:individual}.
-Clearly, $p_T^e$ vs.~$\eta^e$ plays the most important role in the class discrimination, while $p_T^j$ vs.~$\eta^j$ and $\Delta\phi_{eE}$ vs.~$\Delta\phi_{jE}$ barely contribute.
-This is physically understandable as we expect the angular and coupling information of the leptonic decay to be preserved mostly in $e^+$, which is a direct decay product of the new charged bosons, rather than in $j$.
-Following $p_T^e$ vs. $\eta^e$ are $\eta^e$ vs. $\eta^j$ , $p_T^e$ vs. $\Delta\phi_{ej}$, and $p_T^e$ vs. $\cancel{E}_T$, with the first two best at identifying the CH class and the latter two identifying the SC class.
-However, in all cases, VA is always the most difficult to be identified.
-Compared to FIG.~\ref{NLO:High}, we see that combining different channels does lead to better overall performances, thus demonstrating that the multi-dimensional CNN can successfully utilize the additional information in these channels.
+To understand the importance of each individual variable pair in the 1-jet FNNh training, we have also trained the FNNh on single pair histograms for $4.5$-TeV resonances.
+The FNNh training outcomes for the most powerful individual histograms mentioned in all four 1-jet schemes are shown in FIG.~\ref{NLO:individual}.
+We dropped the results of $p_T^j$~vs.~$\eta^j$, $\Delta\phi_{ej}$~vs.~$\Delta\phi_{e\cancel{E}_T}$, and $\Delta\phi_{e\cancel{E}_T}$~vs.~$\Delta\phi_{j\cancel{E}_T}$ here as they barely have any distinguishing power.
+Clearly, $p_T^e$ vs.~$\eta^e$ plays the most important role in the class discrimination.
+This is physically understandable as we expect the angular and coupling information of the leptonic decay to be preserved mostly in the charged lepton, which is a direct decay product of the new charged bosons, rather than in $j$.
+Following $p_T^e$ vs.~$\eta^e$ are $\eta^e$ vs.~$\eta^j$, $p_T^e$ vs.~$\cancel{E}_T$, and $p_T^e$ vs.~$\Delta\phi_{ej}$, with the first two best at identifying the CH class and the latter two identifying the SC class.
+Compared to FIG.~\ref{NLO:Light}, we see that combining different channels does lead to a better overall performance, thus demonstrating that the multi-dimensional FNNh can successfully utilize the additional information in these channels.

+Finally, we also analyze the CL at which the FNNh can rule out alternative hypotheses.
+We plot these CLs against the $S/B$ values for both $4.5$- and $6$-TeV resonances in Fig.~\ref{CL:NLO}.
+For $6$-TeV resonances, all the alternative classes can again be excluded at a CL $\gtrsim 80\%$ in the $S/B$ region of our interest, while for $4$-TeV resonances, they can reach CLs of over $95\%$.
+Both of these are better than their 0-jet counterparts, providing us yet another metric to highlight the improvement.